Updated: December 7, 2025

 Other popular destinations

-If you’d like some more options for the best country for American expats, there are many more to consider.
-Here are some other top choices where Americans are finding a new home and loving it.
+If you’d like some more options of the easiest countries to move to from USA, there are many more to consider.
+Here are some other top choices where Americans are finding a new home and loving it:

 - France: Great food, rich culture, strong economy, and a slower pace of life